 Even with all the activity you expose children to during pregnancy or early childhood, you can’t create a gifted child.
 On the contrary, exceptionally gifted children are born that way.

-If you think your child is gifted, you must overcome your own fears and prejudice.
+So, if you think your child falls into this category, you must overcome your own fears and prejudice.
 Indeed, your child is different.
-You have to help them manage it and help them reach their potential.
+Therefore, you need to help them manage it and help them reach their potential.

 Finding out and developing these differences is a big challenge, and they may surprise family members, teachers, and psychologists that are used to “what’s normal.”
 Therefore, you need to help your child be happy, not perfect, just like all kids.